-I was at the dentist last week.
+I was at the dentist1 last week.
 And last year, last decade, last millennium - I’m no dental spring chicken.
-As I laid there, tripping balls on nitrous oxide gas, I considered how remarkable the progress from my first to last visit was.
+As I laid there, tripping on nitrous oxide gas, I considered how remarkable the progress from my first to last visit was.

 It must have been the early 80s when I first set foot in a dentist’s office as a child in Brazil.
 Not being the patient, I had a chance to peruse the instruments on display and observe how Dr. Lindomar used his bare hands to take apparatus out of the sterilisation oven that should've been hot enough to kill germs.
 I also remember vividly how my mother used to complain about the fillings falling off practically as soon as one left his office.